 A major transition into adulthood for teenagers is when they get their first driver’s license.
 Aside from the “coolness” effect, a driver’s license also provides teens with a sense of real independence.
 After all, no longer is it necessary to have a parent involved in their transportation!

 Unfortunately, some high schools do not offer drivers education.
 And, as a result, many kids learn to drive via their parents, friends or other family members.
 Potentially this puts the kids’ safety at risk because they may be prone to picking up unsafe driving habits and wrong driving information.
+Some teenagers might have one too many drinks at a house party, for example, and end up needing a Boise DUI attorney to help get their license back.
+Of course, this is entirely avoidable if they had just been better educated on the risks of drunk driving.
 The American Automobile Association (AAA) states that although the teen driving population is just 7%, they account for at least 14% of all fatal motor accidents.
 So this age group is specifically at risk.

 The solution, of course, is to have kids enroll in a driver’s course taught by professional instructors.
 Professional instructors can provide objective observations and instructions about the students’ driving abilities and through experience, can organize comprehensive and coordinated training.
 In short, professional instructors prepare students for both safe driving and road responsibility.